Home Projects Mixed Use Seara Sports System Showroom and Office: Concrete Showroom by Architectkidd

 Share

-The showroom is set back, creating overhangs and balconies that provide shading while reinforcing the building’s horizontal rhythm.
-These overhangs diffuse daylight into the interior, while vertical voids create visual connections between floors and generate intermediate spaces between inside and outside.
+The showroom is set back at upper levels, creating overhangs and balconies that provide shading while reinforcing the horizontal rhythm of the facade.
+These overhangs diffuse daylight into the interior, and vertical voids open visual connections between floors, generating intermediate spaces between inside and outside.
+Shading and deep eaves are practical responses to the tropical climate of Bangkok, where controlling solar gain and managing heavy seasonal rain are central concerns for any building.

 Share